 In the third quarter, Eni sold 2.90 bcm or about 2.1 million tonnes of LNG, a rise of 38 percent when compared to the last year.

-Compared to the previous month, LNG sales dropped by about 3.3 percent.
+Compared to the previous quarter, LNG sales dropped by about 3.3 percent.

 Eni sold 8.10 bcm or about 5.90 million tonnes in the January-September period, an increase of 23 percent when compared to the same period in 2020, the company said in its financial report.